WhelanLabs/andrew/notes/users_manual.md

 ## Goals

 Goals are desires for the user.
 The most common type of these with Andrew is to have Andrew forecast future state.
-In order to have Andrew Goals predict future state, specific charisteristics of the specific goal must be specified.
+In order to have Andrew Goals predict future state, specific charisteristics (properties) of each goal must be specified.
 They are:

 * __targetDistance__: The distance into the future for which the target result is desired.
 The target distance is a Long value where each unit corresponds to a day.